LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The entropy encoding to use.

-   ..
-Note:: This option only applies when using H264 with quicksync `encoder`_.
+   .. note:: This option only applies when using H264 with quicksync `encoder`_.

 **Choices**